Ohtani dominates on mound, homers in 3-1 Angels win

-DETROIT (AP) — Shohei Ohtani hit his 40th homer and pitched eight sharp innings, helping the Los Angeles Angels beat Miguel Cabrera and the Detroit Tigers 3-1 on Wednesday.
+DETROIT (AP) — Shohei Ohtani hit his 40th homer and pitched eight sharp innings, helping the Los Angeles Angels beat Miguel Cabrera and the Detroit Tigers 3-1 on Wednesday night.

-The crowd of 27,282 was hoping to see Cabrera hit his 500th career homer, but the slugger went 1 for 3 with first-inning single.
+The crowd of 27,282 was hoping to see Cabrera hit his 500th career homer, but the slugger went 1 for 4 with a first-inning single.

+“He’s obviously one of the best hitters of all time and he’s also a great person,” Ohtani said.
+“I would have been OK with giving it up, and I hope he does it sooner rather than later.”

 Instead, Ohtani put on a show.

+The Japanese right-hander allowed six hits, struck out eight and walked none in a 90-pitch outing.

+“I don’t what you can say about him that hasn’t been said before,” Angels manager Joe Maddon said.
+“He’s not going to win the Triple Crown, but he’s in the discussion for everything else.
+If you are a Cy Young or MVP voter, your eyes have to be wide open at this point.”

-The Japanese right-hander allowed six hits, struck out eight and walked none.
-He also became the first major leaguer to hit 40 homers in a season in which he pitched at least 15 games.
+Ohtani (8-1) became the first major leaguer to hit 40 homers in a season in which he pitched at least 15 games.
 The previous record was 29 by Babe Ruth in 1919.

+“Obviously, he’s an incredibly special talent and we got to witness all of it first-hand tonight,” Tigers manager A.J.
+Hinch said.

 Rasiel Iglesias pitched a perfect ninth for his 27th save, retiring Cabrera on a fly ball to the warning track in right.